 One brilliant solution to keeping her ring discrete on the day of your marriage proposal is to invest in a flat/slim diamond engagement ring box with a rotating ring holder.

 Here are our TOP 4 choices (the boxes will fit a diamond ring with a maximum diameter of approximately 9.5mm or roughly 3ct round solitaire), which you can conveniently order on Amazon:

 Where to propose in Paris

 I’m going to come right out at you and paint the big picture: your partner’s Paris proposal experience and, by extension, the way she’ll remember it will be shaped by two related factors:

 - how does the actual surprise proposal meet her expectations; and

-Paris is the romantic proposal capital of the world.
+Paris is the romantic marriage proposal capital of the world.
 Needless to say, the Eiffel Tower stands out as the most instantly recognizable and iconic place to pop the question.

 And while there’s no tried and true formula for selecting the best places to propose in Paris, it is helpful to first filter potential location options along the following two dimensions:

 - Eiffel Tower view vs. non-Eiffel Tower view; and